somsos/somsos-template51-devops/README.md

 sudo ufw allow 443

 # (optional) So the connections don't freeze,
-# and instead notify it is being rejected/refused.
+# and instead notify they are being rejected/refused.
 sudo ufw default reject incoming
 ```